MABeeskow/PySILLS/README.md

 # PySILLS

-SILLS 2 is a completely new developed tool for data reduction, concentration calculation and statistical analysis of transient Laser Ablation ICP-MS signals.
+PySILLS is a completely new developed tool for data reduction, concentration calculation and statistical analysis of transient Laser Ablation ICP-MS signals.
 It is written in vb.net and has the aim to provide the user with a flexible, user-friendly and powerful tool for a qualitative and quantitative analysis of fluid, melt or mineral inclusion, embedded in a mineral or glass matrix, but also for homogenous samples.
-SILLS 2 is based on
+PySILLS is based on
 SILLS which was developed by Dr. Peter Tollan at ETH Zurich.

 ### Getting Started